 CBRE (formerly CB Richard Ellis Group) is all about location, location, location -- not to mention ubicación, l'emplacement, posizione, and Standort.
-One of the world's largest commercial real estate services companies, CBRE operates more than 300 offices worldwide.
-Services include property and facilities management, leasing, brokerage, valuation, asset management, financing, and market research.
-The company manages about 1.5 billion sq. ft. of commercial space for third-party owners and occupants.
+As the world's largest commercial real estate services companies by revenue, CBRE provides property and facilities management, leasing, brokerage, appraisal and valuation, asset management, financing, and market research services from more than 400 offices worldwide, and manages 1.5 billion sq. ft. of commercial space for third-party owners and occupants.
 Subsidiary Trammell Crow provides property development services for corporate and institutional clients, primarily in the US.
 CBRE Global Investors manages real estate investments for institutional clients.

 Mergers and Acquisitions

 In 2015, paid $1.5 billion to buy Johnson Controls' enterprise facilities management provider Global Workplace Solutions (GWS), the largest facilities manager outside of the US, complementing its firm grip on facilities management in the Americas market.
 CBRE Global Workplace Solutions, as the acquired unit is now called, serves a blue-chip roster of large occupiers mostly in the financial services, healthcare, industrial/manufacturing, life sciences, technology, and communications industries.

 Also in 2015, CBRE purchased PKF Consulting, a leading advisory, consulting, and research firm in Canada that specialized in the Canadian hospitality and tourism industries, following its acquisition of PKF Consulting USA in 2014.
 Other 2015 acquisitions included the purchase of a Texas-based commercial real estate firm specializing in retail services; and US-based systems integrator and energy management services provider Environmental Systems Inc (ESI).